FMajdali/Continuous-Control-RL/README.md

 - Modified the "sample" method in the OUNoise class to generate a different noise for each agent and action
 - Modified the training loop to adapt with the Unity environment, also made the updates to occur every 20 time-steps, and it updates the networks 10 times

-**The environment was solved in 20 episodes, as the below graph indicates**
+**The environment was solved in 20 episodes, as the graph below indicates**
 ![alt text](https://github.com/FMajdali/Continuous-Control-RL/blob/main/DDPG%20Training%20Graph.jpg))

+# Future Ideas:
+Another approach could be used to solve the problem like A2C, A3C, or D4PG.
+Another hyperparameter could be tested to see if there is any enhancement to the model convergence and scores